Person wearing headphones with eyes closed experiencing music and memory connection

 Key Takeaways

-• Music is unique among sensory experiences because it simultaneously activates the auditory cortex, motor cortex, prefrontal cortex, limbic system (emotion), and hippocampus (memory)
+• Music is the only sensory experience that simultaneously activates the auditory cortex, motor cortex, prefrontal cortex, limbic system, and hippocampus — which is precisely why it drags full emotional memories back to the surface intact.

 Table of Contents